Why We Stopped Going to Manuel Antonio National Park

 I bet you don’t think about raccoons opening up your backpack and stealing your lunch while you’re sunbathing.
 It sounds ridiculous, but it has happened to me and many other U30X travelers.
 And although it makes for a hilarious Instagram story, the underlying problem is not funny at all.

-We’ve stopped going for two main reasons:
+We stopped going for two main reasons:

 1. Negative impact on the wildlife

-For many years tourists have been feeding the animals, especially monkeys, raccoons, and birds to attract the animals, and of course, for pictures.
+For many years tourists had been feeding the animals, especially monkeys, raccoons, and birds to attract the animals, and of course, for pictures.
 The Park Rangers were not attentive to this and what tourists don’t realize is that giving food to the animals has major consequences, as we always explain to our travelers.

-In 2015, the Costa Rican Newspaper, La Nacion, reported on these consequences stating that “the animals diets have changed, replacing fruits and leaves from the forest with cookies, crackers, sweets, and fruits containing high sugar levels”.
-The animals are now at risk to suffer from bone problems, obesity, diabetes, and tooth decay.
+In 2015, the Costa Rican Newspaper, La Nación, reported on these consequences stating that, “The animals diets have changed, replacing fruits and leaves from the forest with cookies, crackers, sweets, and fruits containing high sugar levels”.
+This puts animals at risk of suffering from bone problems, obesity, diabetes, and tooth decay.

 Other negative outcomes from feeding the wildlife include: